esufaj/C-Shell/README.md

 # C-Shell
+HOW TO RUN:

+step 1: to go to program location) cd to working directory step 2: tom compile program) gcc shellfinal.c -o shellfinal step 3: to run program) ./shellfinal step 4: use implemented commands in the shell such as : <, >, |, !!, cd etc

 A C program which serves as a shell interface that accepts user commands and then executes each command in a seperate process.
 My implementation supports input and output redirection, as well as pipes as a form of IPC between pairs of commands.
 Some system calls used in implementation are fork(), execvp(), wait(), dup2(), and pipe().